Maintain your smile.

 Pronouncing certain words may require practice, by reading aloud and repeating difficult words.
 Over time you will adjust—so do not worry!
 If your dentures occasionally slip when you laugh, cough or smile, reposition it by gently biting down and swallowing.
 If this continues, consult your dentist.

-The fact is that your teeth have nothing to do with your sense of taste.
-The taste buds are mainly on the tongue, so eventually everything will not taste quite the same.
 It is true that at first, food may not taste quite the same.
-But this is because your mouth is adjusting to the feel of your denture, and the appliance is interfering a little with the tastebuds.
+But this is because your mouth is adjusting to the feel of your denture, and the appliance is interfering a little with the tastebuds which will settle over time.
 The ability to sense hot food and drink may also be affected, so initially avoid very hot food and drinks, as you may burn yourself.

 In the first few days, you may be advised to wear them most of the time, including while you sleep.
 This enables you to get accustomed to your dentures more easily.
 After this initial period, your dentist may advise you to remove them before going to bed.
 This allows the gums to rest and helps promote oral health.
 If you keep them in overnight, it is essential to clean them thoroughly before going to bed, just as you would natural teeth.

 Must I do anything special to care for my mouth?

 Even with full dentures, you still need to take good care of your mouth.
 Every morning and evening, brush the gums, tongue and palate (roof of your mouth) with a soft-bristled brush.
 This removes plaque and stimulates circulation in the mouth.
 It is vitally important that partial denture wearers brush their teeth thoroughly every day to prevent tooth decay and gum disease that can lead to further teeth being lost.